The Sopranos gave 200 fans their own mob nicknames

 And when Twitter founder Jack Dorsey jumped in on the fun, HBO nicknamed him "Jackie No Edits."

 The HBO team managed to coin over 200 nicknames in real time.
-100 per cent of the 200 people who received a Sopranos nickname retweeted the result.
+One hundred per cent of the 200 people who received a Sopranos nickname retweeted the result.

 The Twitter campaign garnered over 300 million media impressions.
 Media dollars spent: zero.